mark-bennett-uk/ur/readme.txt

 The display of each version is basically the same layout, but with differences for each computer's graphic capabilities.

 The version notes here are displayed in the order they were developed.
-All were written using VS code and then copied into the relevant format by various means described below.
+All were written using VS code and then copied into the relevant format by various means.

 Altair 8800
 ===========